The God of Abraham, Isaac, and Jacob Has a Promise to Keep

-1. He is the God of Abraham, Isaac, and Jacob.
+1. God is still the God of Abraham, Isaac, and Jacob (chs.
+1-2)

-Second, these chapters deepen our understanding of Yahweh (or Jehovah) as the name of the God of Israel.
-God has multiple titles or appellations: God, God most high, God almighty, Lord, Lord of hosts, and many others.
+Exodus 1-18 deepens our understanding of Yahweh (or Jehovah) as the name of the God of Abraham, Isaac, and Jacob.
+God has multiple titles or appellations: God, God Most High, God Almighty, Lord, Lord of hosts, and many others.
 But He has only one name—Yahweh—and that name is clearly revealed in the Exodus from Egypt in a way that it had not been revealed before.
 The name Yahweh is related to the Hebrew verb of being.
-That’s why God explained His name to Moses at the burning bush as “I am that I am” (3:14).
+That’s why God explained His name to Moses at the burning bush as “I AM that I AM” (3:14).
 Essentially, the name Yahweh means “He is.”
 And if He is, then He is always the same.
-He is what He was and He is what He will be.
-A key point in God’s deliverance of Israel from Egypt is that the same God who made a covenant with Abraham, Isaac, and Jacob is still alive hundreds of years later and able to fulfill the promises He made to them.
+He is what He was, and He is what He will be.
+He is the same God who made a covenant with Abraham, Isaac, and is now at work to fulfill the promises He made to them.
 “I have remembered My covenant; therefore, tell the children of Israel, I am Yahweh, and I will bring you out from under the forced labor of the Egyptians, and I will deliver you from bondage to them, and I will redeem you with an outstretched arm and with great acts of judgment” (6:5b-6).